cpriouzeau/ledge-doc/source/chapter3-debian.rst

 Debian
 ******

-This chapter discusses specific Debian LEDGE build and run.
+This chapter describes specific Debian LEDGE build and run.